CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 **This is the opportunity which we spoke about at the outset.**

-Before we get to far ahead of ourselves, let's take a look back and justify the need for software applications which can augment an underlying blockchain.
+Before we go any further, let's take a look back and justify the need for additional software applications which can augment an underlying blockchain.

-## Spending on the blockchain

-Interestingly the only real prerequisite to “spending” on a blockchain network is possessing a key that can sign a transaction [3].
-Nowadays, end-users can access a variety of lightweight wallet solutions, which not only store and protect end-users private keys but make it possible for these users to broadcast transaction to the blockchain network.
-Whilst, these [hardware wallets](https://trezor.io/), [browser extensions](https://chrome.google.com/webstore/detail/metamask-for-cmt/hmiddckbbijmdkamphkgkelnjjdkicck) and [desktop applications](https://get-scatter.com/) provide a mechanism to manage externally owned accounts (EOAs) and broadcast transactions to the blockchain, they essentially only allow end-users to transact value.
-Smart contracts transact, store and log a myriad of data types (as apposed to merely token amounts).
-We will discuss smart contract data shortly, but for now let's just focus on the need for software applications which augment the underlying blockchain.

 ## Scanning the blockchain